ittutu/CITP/README.md

 ```

 We define some variables and start specifying the observations for the initial
 state.
-In this case all proceses are in the reminder section and the lock is open.
+In this case all proceses are in the remainder section and the lock is open.
 Note that we use the attribute `metadata` to assign names to these equations.
 These names can be used later when proving properties with CITP: